Flargebla/dankrank/README.md

 ## Configuration

+DankRank requires a new directory `danks` to be added to the root directory of the project.
+This is where all the images will be stored.

 DankRank requires a file named `creds.json` to specify various connection credentials.
 The available keys and their required attributes are listed below:

 ### `reddit`